diaztunjano/netflix-clone/guide.md

 ***

 ### React Stuff:
-  - Nav Bar:
+  - **Nav Bar:**
     - Using `useEffect`, I declare an event listening to the scroll of the page.
 After a certain px, the show variable is set true with useState and it changes the css className of the div that cointains the Navbar.

+  - **Weird If conditionals:**
+    - `string?.length > n ? string.substr(0, n - 1) + "..." : string;`: In this case, I'm saying if there is a string (with the ?), if the lenght is greater than n, then use string.substr() + '...', else, use regular string.

 ***
 ### CSS Stuff: